Distributed Deployment¶

 d = Device("127.0.0.1", port=12345)

-Please check the relevant chapter on how to deploy an OpenVPN server to learn how to connect devices to the OpenVPN network.
+Refer to the relevant section on deploying an OpenVPN server to learn how to connect your device to an OpenVPN network.